Grothendieck-Serre in the quasi-split unramified case: Fibrations into smooth relative curves

-The remaining case when $\Char k = p > 0$ is a very minor sharpening of \cite{Gab01}*{Cor.~1.6} that is proved as there.
-Namely, we use the pure dimension hypothesis to apply \cite{Gab01}*{Thm.~1.1}\footnote{\emph{Loc.~cit.}~is stated in the case when the base field $k$ is finite but its proof continues to work whenever $k$ is any field of positive characteristic $p$.} with \bitem \m $U$ there being our $X^\sm \setminus (Z \cup \{y_1, \dotsc, y_{n} \})$ and $\cE$ there being $\Omega^1_U$;
+The remaining case when $\Char k = p > 0$ is a very minor sharpening of \cite{Gab01}*{Corollary~1.6} that is proved as there.
+Namely, we use the pure dimension hypothesis to apply \cite{Gab01}*{Theorem~1.1}\footnote{\emph{Loc.~cit.}~is stated in the case when the base field $k$ is finite but its proof continues to work whenever $k$ is any field of positive characteristic $p$.} with \bitem \m $U$ there being our $X^\sm \setminus (Z \cup \{y_1, \dotsc, y_{n} \})$ and $\cE$ there being $\Omega^1_U$;

 \m $Z$ there being our $Z_1 \cup \{y_1, \dotsc, y_{n}\} \cup \bigcup_{z \in Z_0} \underline{\Spec}_{\sO_X}(\sO_X/\sI_{z}^2)$;

 \m $\Sigma$ there being our $Z_0 \cup \{y_1, \dotsc, y_{n}\}$;

 \m $m_0$ there being $0$; and